luqui10alcaraz-prog/BlesKernOS/README.md

 # BlesKernOS 0.6 (BETA)

+This is a beta of an alpha, so there may be bugs and unfinished elements; it primarily fixes a critical error when loading the OS from floppy disks.

+---

 BlesKernOS is an 32-bit operating system written from scratch in x86 Assembly and C.

 It features a custom bootloader, a protected-mode kernel, a graphical desktop environment, a FAT filesystem, native applications, and an Doom port.